📈 Our Integration Cost Calculator is live! Check it out!

 vii. in Clause 17, the Standard Contractual Clauses shall be governed by the laws of Switzerland; and

 viii.
-With respect to transfers to which the Swiss DPA applies, Clause 18(b) shall state that disputes shall be resolved before the applicable courts of Switzerland.
+Concerning transfers to which the Swiss DPA applies, Clause 18(b) shall state that disputes shall be resolved before the applicable courts of Switzerland.

 c.
 Where the UK GDPR applies, the UK SCCs shall apply to transfers of Personal Data originating in the UK to any other country not recognized by the competent